terriburns/Talks/InclusiveTechComs.md

 #Building Inclusive Technologies

-^This is important to me because
+^This is important to me because I’ve seen how discouraging exclusive technologies can be for users As a developer evangelist, I work to bridge gaps between tech + non-tech communities.
+That said, this talk applies to everyone regardless of role.
-^I’ve seen how discouraging exclusive technologies can be for users ^As a dev evangelist, I work to bridge gaps between tech + non-tech communities and this talk applies to everyone ^IT’S HARD: I realize how time consuming, exhausting, overwhelming, and to be honest nearly impossible it is to make every single person feel included all the time
+Also...
+IT’S HARD: I realize how time consuming and overwhelming inclusivity can be.
-^So hopefully by the end of this talk I can provide a some words of encouragement and tips on how to do this better
+My hope is that by the end of this talk I can provide a some words of encouragement and tips on how to do this better

 ---

 ![fit](http://www.thelostogle.com/wp-content/uploads/2012/10/diversity-500x466.jpg)

 ^Having diverse teams is important and highly related to this topic.
-^I could talk about that for forever (and message me if you’d like to!) but I’m going to focus more on diverse consumers rather than producers
+I could talk about that for forever (and message me if you’d like to!) but I’m going to focus more on diverse consumers rather than producers.
-^I’m going to give some examples (some real, some hypothetical) of barriers that get built into technologies that isolate certain groups and talk about how we can be more inclusive
+I’ll give examples (some real, some hypothetical) of barriers that get built into technologies that isolate certain groups and talk about how we can use these as lessons to be more inclusive.
-^And of course relate this all to Venmo
+(And of course relate this all to Venmo.)

 ---